-16.1 If applicable, a holder of shares in a Share Class (Old Class Shares) may exchange all or some of his shares for shares of a different Share Class (New Class Shares).
+- 18.1 If applicable, a holder of shares in a Share Class (Old Class Shares) may exchange all or some of his shares for shares of a different Share Class (New Class Shares).
 An exchange of Old Class Shares for New Class Shares will be processed as a conversion (Share Class Conversion).
-A conversion of Old Class Shares into New Class Shares will not involve a redemption and issue of shares.
-This transaction will not be included in the calculations for the purposes of Income Equalisation the New Class Shares will receive the same treatment as the Old Class Shares.
+Share Conversion will be the default route adopted by the ACD on a change of Share Class request from a Shareholder unless agreed otherwise with a Shareholder. - 18.2 Unlike a switch (as set out at Section 17 above), a conversion of Old Class Shares into New Class Shares will not involve a redemption and issue of shares.
+For the purposes of Income Equalisation the New Class Shares will receive the same treatment as the Old Class Shares.

-- 16.2 The number of New Class Shares issued will be determined by a conversion factor calculated by reference to the respective prices of New Shares and Old Shares at the Valuation Point applicable at the time the Old Class Shares are converted to New Class Shares. - 16.3 Share Class Conversions may be effected in writing to the Transfer Agency Team (which, in the case of joint shareholders must be signed by all the joint holders).
-A converting Shareholder must be eligible to hold the shares into which the Share Class Conversion is to be made.
-It is the ACD's intention that Share Class Conversions will be processed at the next Valuation Point following receipt of the instruction, however the ACD reserves the right to defer a Share Class Conversion until no later than after the next Annual Accounting Date if it is in the interests of other Shareholders.
-The ACD may accept requests to convert shares by electronic communication.
-Electronic communication does include email. - 16.4 If the Share Class Conversion would result in the Shareholder holding a number of Old Class Shares or New Class Shares of a value which is less than the minimum holding in the Share Class concerned, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Class Shares to New Class Shares or refuse to effect any Share Class Conversion of the Old Shares. - 16.5 Please note that, under current tax law, a Share Class Conversion of shares between different share classes will not be deemed to be a realisation for the purposes of capital gains taxation. - 16.6 A shareholder who converts their shares in one share class to shares in a different share class will not be given a right by law to withdraw from or cancel the transaction.
+- 18.3 The number of New Class Shares issued will be determined by a conversion factor calculated by reference to the respective prices of New Shares and Old Shares at the Valuation Point applicable at the time the Old Class Shares are converted to New Class Shares. - 18.4 Share Class Conversions may be effected in writing to the Transfer Agency Team at 177 Bothwell Street, Glasgow, G2 7ER.
+The ACD may, at its sole discretion and by prior agreement, accept conversion instructions by telephone (on 0141 483 9700) from FCA regulated entities only.
+A converting Shareholder must be eligible to hold the shares into which the conversion is to be made.
+It is the ACD's intention that Share Class Conversions will be processed at the next valuation time following receipt of the instruction, however the ACD reserves the right to defer a Share Class Conversion until no later than after the next annual accounting date of the Company if it is in the interests of other Shareholders.
+The ACD may accept requests to convert Shares by electronic communication.
+Electronic communication does include email.
+Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information. - 18.5 If the Share Class Conversion would result in the Shareholder holding a number of Old Class Shares or New Class Shares of a value which is, in either case, less than the minimum holding in the Share Class concerned, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Class Shares to New Class Shares or refuse to affect any conversion of the Old Class Shares. - 18.6 Please note that, under current UK tax law, a conversion of shares from one Share Class to another within the same fund will not normally be deemed to be a realisation for the purposes of capital gains tax. - 18.7 A Shareholder who converts their shares in one share class to shares in a different Share Class will not be given a right by law to withdraw from or cancel the transaction.